ESS will enable some areas of life science, medical and pharmacological research to investigate with neutrons for the first time.

 ESS researchers will apply the high brilliance of the ESS source to understand life processes in greater detail than ever before.

-This is the ninth in a series of articles highlighting the instruments selected for the European Spallation Source (ESS) suite of instruments.
-Twenty-two instruments are anticipated at ESS.
-The instruments in this series are expected to enter the ESS user program by 2023 and will address the needs of the ESS core user community.
-They have been selected through a rigorous but inclusive, community-based process that begins with an open call for proposals, moves through reviews by experts inside and outside ESS, and ends with a recommendation to advance into Phase 1 by the European Spallation Source ERIC Council.
-The full proposal and selection process is described here.
+- This is the ninth in a series of articles highlighting the instruments selected for the European Spallation Source suite of instruments.
+Twenty-two instruments are anticipated at ESS, chosen to address the needs of the ESS core user community.
+They have been selected through a rigorous but inclusive, community-based process that begins with an open call for proposals, moves through reviews by experts inside and outside ESS, and ends with a recommendation to advance into Phase 1 by the ESS Council.

 Life is sustained by enzymes.
 Mapping out the structure of these large, complex molecules lets us understand how they work as well as how they malfunction, increasing our understanding of life processes and helping us fight disease.